rseah145/smw-term2/lesson_6/Theory.md

 Admins may use IPsec security policies to define IPsec configurations and these IPsec policies have to be deployed to the target systems to take effect

 Another apporach to configure IPsec security is to use Windows Firewall Advanced Security Rules

+GP is helpful for admins to manage and distribute IPsec policies to targeted domain machines

+IPsec security policy is independent to Group Policy

+IPsec policy can be defined at the individual system locally via local policy